 - Narrow spool reduces line barreling

-- Suitable for saltwater fishing (for smaller fish)
+- Suitable for saltwater (for smaller fish)

-- Lower backing capacity makes it less ideal for saltwater fishing
+- Lower backing capacity makes it less ideal for saltwater

 - High startup inertia